1341 Assistant Director of Human Resources, Compensation and Information Management

 3. Evaluates external salary equity by participating in various salary surveys, analyzing salary survey results, identifying areas of concern, and publishing results as directed.

-4. Manages the position classification system by evaluating the nature of jobs in order to determine the classification of jobs for FLSA, Affirmative Action, IPEDS, and other reporting, determining the pay grade through evaluation of the job description using compensable factors, reviewing job descriptions for compliance with state and federal law and University policy, assisting/advising departments on job description development, and maintaining the archive of official University job descriptions.
+4. Manages the position classification system by evaluating the nature of jobs in order to determine the classification of jobs for FLSA, CUPA, IPEDS, and other reporting, determining the pay grade through evaluation of the job description using compensable factors, reviewing job descriptions for compliance with state and federal law and University policy, assisting/advising departments on job description development, and maintaining the archive of official University job descriptions.

 5. Manages annual and semi-annual salary increases and notification processes by preparing statistical and analytical reports and ensuring accurate salary adjustments.